 provides SGC with attachment 4 of TD598 for their consideration after WTSA-24.

-Anticipated Action WP2-2: WP2 instructs SG9 and SG15 chairs to proceed with the transfer of the Recommendations J.185 and J.186 at their earliest possibility.
+Anticipated Action WP2-3: WP2 instructs SG9 and SG15 chairs to proceed with the transfer of the Recommendations J.185 and J.186 at their earliest possibility.

+WP2-4: Approve Liaison Statement on UAV and satellite communications, TD684-R2

+WP2-5: Approve Liaison Statement on Questions to SG17, TD686

 TSAG RG-IEM “Rapporteur Group on Industry Engagement, Metrics”